franciscojavierarceo/Python/demos/feast/README.md

 # Feast Feature Store Demo

-This is a modified demo of [Feast's feature store demo](https://docs.feast.dev/getting-started/quickstart).
+This is a modification of [Feast's feature store demo](https://docs.feast.dev/getting-started/quickstart).

-Here I also create a small Flask OpenAPI wrapper that lets you query by an ID to fetch the features for that corresponding thing.
+I also create a small Flask OpenAPI wrapper that lets you query by an ID to fetch the features for that corresponding thing.

+## Goals

+The goal of this demo is to highlight the following:

+1. Querying features online
+2. Querying historical features at a point in time for analysis
+3. Creating new features and pushing them to the feature store
+4. Back-filling historical features as of a certain date

+## Details
 This example uses Feast's pre-generated mock data for driver metrics.

 To run the app simply do the following: